kimyuji/Fine-tune-with-Few-Samples/README.md

 # How to Fine-tune Models with Few Samples : Update, Data Augmentation, and Test-time Augmentation

+The first version of our paper is accepted at ICML 2022 Workshop on Updatable Machine Learning.

 We used average of 2700MiB GPU memory on a single RTX 3090 per experiment, operated on Ubuntu.
 The code is implemented on Pytorch.